KaiYan289/RLpapersnote/README.md

 65. Even the smallest library/package version change can cause a big difference in a particular environment.
 For example, mpi4py 3.1.1 and 3.1.3, though seemingly no big difference in the update log, can decide whether a program is runnable or not.

 66. Different version of GPU (e.g. Nvidia A6000 and RTX 2080Ti) and different computation platform (e.g. GPU and CPU) could lead to non-egligible value difference when doing matrix multiplication!
 See https://forums.developer.nvidia.com/t/cpu-and-gpu-floating-point-calculations-results-are-different/18175 for details.

+67. If we decrease the number of steps in the diffusion model, for each sampled diffusion timestep t, on average, the product of \alpha, which is \bar{\alpha} will increase as there are less terms less than 1.
+As we are fitting epsilon, this leads to lower signal-noise-ratio for epsilon and higher MSEloss.
+Therefore, fewer number of steps requires higher beta. (https://arxiv.org/pdf/2006.11239.pdf)

 # Useful Linux Debugging Commands